 What is LASIK Surgery?

-LASIK surgery is an elective surgical procedure that uses a laser to reshape a patient’s cornea in order to correct nearsightedness, farsightedness, or an astigmatism.
+LASIK surgery is an elective surgical procedure that uses a laser to reshape a patient’s cornea in order to correct nearsightedness, farsightedness, or astigmatism.
 It is painless and causes little to no discomfort to the patient.

 Schedule a free consultation with an eye doctor or ophthalmologist to see if the procedure is right for you.

 Complete a comprehensive eye exam to diagnose the vision issues you are having and develop a plan for your surgery.

 Complete specialized LASIK Testing to map out the entire eye and get a better view of the problems you face in terms of vision.

 Complete a follow-up eye exam after the surgery to determine your new vision and go over returning to your everyday routine.

 WHAT TO EXPECT ON THE SURGICAL DAY (PLEASE ALLOW APPROXIMATELY 3-4 HOURS AT THE CENTER)

 Arrive on time (ladies – no eye makeup) wearing comfortable clothing that allows you to feel relaxed.

 Your eyes will be dilated using eye drops and measured for the procedure.
 You will also receive additional eye drops to numb or anesthetize the eyes.
 There are no needles or IV’s.
 After you eyes have been prepared and cleansed for surgery, you will be comfortably laid on the laser bed.
 The eye to be operated on will be held open using a lid holder called a lid speculum so it is properly exposed for the doctor.
 A temporary shield will cover the eye that is not being operated on.
 The doctor and technicians will work together performing a checklist to ensure that the laser is properly set and that all of the necessary things are in place for your surgery.